Civil Rights Center, U.S. Department of Labor

 - Altering work hours or telework schedules to avoid contact

-- Any interim measures must not unduly burden alleged victim
+- Interim measures must not unduly burden alleged victim

 Civil Rights Center (CRC)